 W. CRAIGGER BROWNE (Sylacauga’s Sculptor in residence)

-He knew when he was twenty-two that he was going to be a sculptor, he loved carving.
+Craigger knew when he was twenty-two he would be a sculptor because he loved carving.
 He grew up forty-five minutes from Sylacauga and worked in Carrera but didn’t know about the quality of the stone in Alabama.
 It’s the elements in the stone, the fine crystals that make it so sought after, he explained.

 “The Warmth of Enlightenment” the piece Craigger created of Helen Keller and Annie Sullivan for Keller’s birthplace was a very emotional piece for him.
 While setting up the move for the sculpture, the community decided they wanted a send-off.
 At noon on a Friday, three hundred and fifty people came to say goodbye to the piece.
 He had worked on the piece for two years.
 People told him they would miss it when it was gone.
 “The marble brought me here but it’s the people that make me stay.”
 He told me.
 That makes it easy to promote Sylacauga marble.